-Every year thousands of North Carolinians suffer traumatic brain injuries caused by a variety of incidents.
-Car accidents, motorcycle crashes, tractor-trailer collisions, and industrial incidents are among the more common ways residents of North Carolina can suffer a traumatic brain injury.
-When emergency personnel respond to the scene of an accident, one of the first things they do is assess the patient’s score on the Glascow Coma Scale (GCS).
+Every year thousands of North Carolinians suffer traumatic brain injuries caused by various incidents.
+Car accidents, motorcycle crashes, tractor-trailer collisions, and industrial incidents are among the more common ways people can suffer a traumatic brain injury.
+When emergency personnel respond to the scene of an accident, one of the first things they do is assess the patient’s score on the Glasgow Coma Scale (GCS).

-There are three physical areas that are evaluated when an emergency or medical provider makes a GCS assessment.
-The maximum score that can be given is a 15/15.
+Three physical areas are evaluated when an emergency or medical provider assesses GCS.
+The maximum score that can be given is 15/15.
 The lower the score, the lower the patient’s state of consciousness.
-The higher the score, the more conscious the patient is at the time of the assessment.
+The higher the score, the more conscious the patient is during the assessment.
 A lower score tends to indicate a more severe brain injury.

 The first category looked at with a GCS assessment is how the patient’s eye opens.
 A perfect score is given if the patient opens their eyes freely.
 If the patient’s eyes open only to someone speaking or only to pain, the score is lower.
 If the eyes cannot open, this indicates a severe loss of consciousness and, likely, a severe brain injury.

 The next categories looked at are verbal responses and motor responses.
 If patients are orientated, meaning they understand where they are and what is going on, they receive the maximum score.
 A lower score will be given if they are confused or give inappropriate or incomprehensible responses to questions.